ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'peer\_identifiers', MUST be present if 'pub\_keys' is also present, otherwise it MUST NOT be present.
 This parameter is a CBOR array of n elements, with n the number of public keys included in the 'pub\_keys' parameter (at most the number of members in the group).
 The i-th element of the array specifies the node identifier that the group member associated to the i-th public key in 'pub\_keys' has in the group.
 In particular, the i-th array element is encoded as a CBOR byte string, with value the node identifier of the group member.

 * 'group\_policies', with value a CBOR map, whose entries specify how the group handles specific management aspects.
 These include, for instance, approaches to achieve synchronization of sequence numbers among group members.
-The elements of this field are registered in the "ACE Groupcomm Policies" Registry.
+The elements of this field are registered in the "ACE Groupcomm Policies" registry.
 This specification defines the three elements "Sequence Number Synchronization Methods", "Key Update Check Interval" and "Expiration Delta", which are summarized in {{fig-ACE-Groupcomm-Policies}}.
 Application profiles that build on this document MUST specify the exact content format and default value of included map entries (REQ17).

 ~~~~~~~~~~~
 +--------------+-------+----------+----------------------+------------+